Geocoding API

 # Retrieve places near a specific location

-# Filter results to only include points of interest
+# Filter results to only include addresses

-# Query within the Ilemi Triangle to return features for the us worldview
+# Query within the Ilemi Triangle to return features for the US worldview

 Response: Reverse geocoding

 The API response for a reverse geocoding query returns a GeoJSON feature collection in Mapbox Geocoding Response format.
-For more details on how a response from the Geocoding API is formatted, see the Geocoding API response object section.
+For more details on how a response from the Geocoding API is formatted, see the Geocoding response object section.

 Batch geocoding